PayscapeSTL/FinTech/README.md

 # FinTech
-Learning the ins and outs
+Learning the ins and outs,
 I like to Payscape, Payscape!